 Guide to Secure Your Protected Assets

 Only 13% of reported burglaries are solved by the police, and stolen assets are only recovered in half the cases that are solved.
-So, it makes sense for us to discuss not only preventing intruders from gaining access to our homes, but also preventing intruders from stealing our most valuable assets if they do find a way inside.
+So, it makes sense for us to discuss not only preventing intruders from gaining access to our homes, but also preventing intruders from locating our most valuable assets if they do find a way inside.

 Most of us keep our valuable assets in the same basic places inside our homes – which experienced burglars can read and understand like a treasure map.
 Our predictable behaviors are easily exploited by criminals.
 For example, many homeowners keep their valuable assets in common locations throughout their homes: